ps-developers-sandbox/GitHubFundamentals/HOL/02_Issues.md

 # 🔨 Hands-on: working with Issues

-In this hands-on lab you will practice to work with nested Issues, Labels, Milestones, and Issue Templates.
+In this hands-on lab, you will practice to working with nested Issues, Labels, Milestones, and Issue Templates.

 The lab contains the following sections:
 - [Creating and nesting issues](#creating-issues)